mengdong/mengdong.github.io/_posts/2017-07-14-kubernetes-gpu-on-mapr-distributed-deep-learning.markdown

 <p>Then, to enable deep learning applications, we need to install Nvidia driver with Cuda and Cudnn on all the gpu nodes.
 The driver version will be different given the GPU cards in use.</p>
 <pre><code>
-ush -g gpu  ‘apt-get -y install build-essential cmake g++’ clush -g gpu "cat >> /etc/modprobe.d/blacklist-nouveau.conf << EOL blacklist nouveau options nouveau modeset=0
+clush -g gpu 'apt-get -y install build-essential cmake g++' clush -g gpu "cat >> /etc/modprobe.d/blacklist-nouveau.conf << EOL blacklist nouveau options nouveau modeset=0